Boeing B-52 Stratofortress: Upgrades

 Weapons upgrades include the 1760 Internal Weapons Bay Upgrade (IWBU), which gives a 66 percent increase in weapons payload using a digital interface (MIL-STD-1760) and rotary launcher.
 IWBU is expected to cost roughly US$313 million.
-The 1760 IWBU will allow the B-52 to carry eight JDAM 2000 lb bombs, AGM-158B JASSM-ER cruise missile and the ADM-160C MALD-J decoy missiles internally.
+The 1760 IWBU will allow the B-52 to carry eight JDAM 2000 lb bombs, AGM-158B JASSM-ER cruise missiles and ADM-160C MALD-J decoy missiles internally.
 All 1760 IWBUs should be operational by October 2017.
 Two bombers will have the ability to carry 40 weapons in place of the 36 that three B-52s can carry.
 The 1760 IWBU allows precision-guided missiles or bombs to be deployed from inside the weapons bay; the previous aircraft carried these munitions externally on the wing hardpoints.
 This increases the number of guided weapons (Joint Direct Attack Munition or JDAM) a B-52 can carry and reduces the need for guided bombs to be carried on the wings.
 The first phase will allow a B-52 to carry twenty-four GBU-38 500-pound guided bombs or twenty GBU-31 2,000-pound bombs, with later phases accommodating the JASSM and MALD family of missiles.
 In addition to carrying more smart bombs, moving them internally from the wings reduces drag and achieves a 15 percent reduction in fuel consumption.

 The US Air Force Research Lab is investigating defensive laser weapons for the B-52.

 The B-52 is due to receive a range of upgrades alongside a planned engine retrofit.
 These upgrades aim to modernize the sensors and displays of the B-52.
-They include the new APG-79B4 Active electronically scanned array radar, replacing older mechanically scanned arrays, the streamlining of the nose and deletion of blisters housing the forward-looking infrared/electro-optical viewing system.
+They include the new variant of the AN/APG-79 Active electronically scanned array radar designated the AN/APQ-188, replacing older mechanically scanned arrays, the streamlining of the nose and deletion of blisters housing the forward-looking infrared/electro-optical viewing system.
 In October 2022 Boeing released new images of what the upgrade would look like.
 The upgrades will also include improved communication systems, new pylons, new cockpit displays and the deletion of one crew station.
-The changes will likely be enough to warrant changing the designation of the B-52H to B-52J or B-52K.
+The changes will carry the designation B-52J.
+The B-52J is scheduled to reach Initial operational capability in 2033.